CosmWasm/book/src/basics/good-practices.md

 but it has a drawback - all messages are serialized and deserialized by serde using those variant names.
 The problem is that it is more common to use [snake cases](https://en.wikipedia.org/wiki/Snake_case) for field names in the JSON world.
-Hopefully, there is an effortless way to tell serde, to change the names casing for serialization purposes.
+Fortunately, there is an effortless way to tell serde, to change the names casing for serialization purposes.
 Let's update our messages with a `#[serde]`
 attribute: